 Latest Projects | view all 20 »

 Bit by bit and either with a palm sander or by hand, the table has been sanded to a nice smooth finish.
-180 grit was that last I used and I felt that is sufficient for this project.
+180 grit was the last grit I used and I felt that is sufficient for this project.
 I am quite happy with the progress and the way it looks.
-Now f...
+N...